gocardless/gocardless-legacy-ruby/README.md

 accounts, but you must create a new instance of GoCardless::Client for each merchant.

 To authorize an app, the merchant must be redirected to the GoCardless servers, where they will be presented with a page that allows them to link their account with the app.
-The URL to which the the merchant is sent contains information about the app, as well as the URL (redirect_uri) where the merchant should be sent back to once they've completed the process.
-The Ruby client library takes care of most of this - only the redirect_uri must be provided:
+The URL to which the the merchant is sent contains information about the app, as well as the URL (`redirect_uri`) where the merchant should be sent back to once they've completed the process.
+The Ruby client library takes care of most of this - only the `redirect_uri` must be provided:

     auth_url = client.new_merchant_url(:redirect_uri => 'http://mywebsite.com/cb')

-(new_merchant_url is an alias for authorize_url, for OAuth followers)
+(`new_merchant_url` is an alias for `authorize_url`, for OAuth followers)

-More detail can be found in the API docs.
-TODO:link
+More detail can be found in the [API docs](http://docs.gocardless.com/api/index.html).

 The merchant must then be redirect to the generated `auth_url`, where they will complete a short process to give the app access to their account.
 If the merchant hasn't already created a merchant account on GoCardless, they will be prompted to do so first.

 Once the merchant has authorized the app, they will be redirected back to the URL specified earlier (`http://mywebsite.com/cb` in the example above).
 The